 When you select an agent to sell your home, they will ask you to sign a listing agreement with them.
 This agreement is a legally binding contract, and if you don't know what to ask for or what to look for, you could not only be losing money but also be stuck in a year-long agreement with an agent that isn't a fit for you.

-, Jay Villella, to share with you his seven key things you need to know about your listing agreement before you sign.
+We asked real estate agent, Jay Villella, to share with you his seven key things you need to know about your listing agreement before you sign.
 Below you will also find key tips on how to negotiate your listing agreement if you found potential buyers on Selling Later before you listed.

 When you hire a real estate brokerage to sell your home, you sign a listing contract with them.
 This contract spells out the business relationship between you and the real estate company and agent you've chosen.
 Contracts vary in their details but they should have several elements:

 The contract should have a clear and specific beginning date and end date.
 In Pennsylvania, it is illegal for a listing contract to be more than 365 days, so be aware of that.
 The term is always negotiable.

 The contract should explain exactly what, when, and how you will pay the real estate company.
 Many companies use a percentage commission structure so look for that term in the contract and ask the agent to calculate specific numbers for you based on different sale prices.
 Compensation is always negotiable.

 The contract must explicitly state the list price of the home.

 In the overwhelming majority of cases, the real estate company will want what is called an "exclusive listing."
 This means that they are owed compensation if you sell your house for any reason during the term (and sometimes, for months afterwards) of the listing contract.
 At first glance, this may seem unfair.